aalto-trafficsense/trafficsense-android/README.md

 * [app/src/debug/res/values/google_service_keys.xml](https://github.com/aalto-trafficsense/trafficsense-android/blob/master/app/src/debug/res/values/google_service_keys.xml)
 * [app/src/release/res/values/google_service_keys.xml](https://github.com/aalto-trafficsense/trafficsense-android/blob/master/app/src/release/res/values/google_service_keys.xml)

 Gradle picks up the first one when compiling a debug version and the second one for release builds, which allows to play with different configurations.
-Generation of the credentials is normally during server installation and explained in the [reguler-routes-devops Readme.markdown](https://github.com/aalto-trafficsense/regular-routes-devops/blob/master/README.markdown).
+Generation of the credentials is normally during server installation and explained in the [regular-routes-devops Readme.markdown](https://github.com/aalto-trafficsense/regular-routes-devops/blob/master/README.markdown).
 The keys are configured in the [Google developer console](https://console.developers.google.com/).
 The preparation of some credentials requires that the keystore is configured, please check instructions for that in the next section, if needed.

 * `google_app_id`: Also called `project number`, can be found under the Google developer console "information".
 Separate projects can be used for the debug and release configurations.
 * `google_maps_key`: The client is using Google Maps and therefore requires maps API to be enabled.
-On the [Google developer console](https://console.developers.google.com/) for your project under [Menu] "API Manager" / "Overview" select "Google Maps Android API" and "Enable API".
-Then, under "API Manager" / "Credentials" / "Credentials": "Create credentials" create an "API Key", select "Android" and enter the following information:
+On the [Google developer console](https://console.developers.google.com/) for your project under [Menu] "APIs and services" / "Dashboard" select "ENABLE APIS AND SERVICES".
+Find "Google Maps Android API" and "Enable API".
+Then, under "APIs and services" / "Credentials" / "Credentials": "Create credentials" create an "API Key", select "Android" and enter the following information:
-    * Signing-certificate fingerprint: Paste the SHA1 as extracted above
+    * Signing-certificate fingerprint: Paste the SHA1 (instructions for keystore configuration and extraction below 3.2-3.3)
-    * Package name: From the "AndroidManifest.xml" file in the client: "fi.aalto.trafficsense.regularroutes"
+    * Package name: From the "AndroidManifest.xml" file in the client: "fi.aalto.trafficsense.trafficsense" (or "...debug")
     * Press "Create".
 Copy the generated key (starting with "AIza...") to `google_maps_key`.
-    * Separate keys can be allocated for debug and release configurations.
+    * Separate keys can be allocated for debug and release configurations (note the different package names).
+    * It is practical to do the other key allocation instructed in 3.2-3.3 at this time.
 * `server_address_test` and `server_address_production`: Insert the http(s)-address of the server (terminate with `/api`) the client is being built for.
 The first address is for a test server, the second for a production server.
 If there is no separate test server, the addresses can be the same.
-* `web_client_id_test` and `web_client_id_production`: Under "APIs & Auth" / "Credentials" / "OAuth 2.0 client IDs" / "Web client 1". "client id for web application" / "client".
+* `web_client_id_test` and `web_client_id_production`: Instructed to be generated during server setup in [devops instructions](https://github.com/aalto-trafficsense/regular-routes-devops/blob/master/README.markdown).
+Can be found from under "APIs & services" / "Credentials" / "OAuth 2.0 client IDs" / "Web client 1" / "Client ID".

 Current versions of the system also support [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) for pushing traffic disruption notices to clients.
 The [Firebase console](https://console.firebase.google.com/) generates new credentials and configuration files named `google-services.json`, when the project is imported to Firebase (or generated on Firebase from scratch).
 The debug and production build copies of these files should be located in:

 * [app/src/debug](https://github.com/aalto-trafficsense/trafficsense-android/blob/master/app/src/debug/google-services.json)
 * [app/src/release](https://github.com/aalto-trafficsense/trafficsense-android/blob/master/app/src/release/google-services.json)

+If there are no separate configurations for test and production server, a single `google-services.json` file can be placed directly into the `app` directory.

 Whether to use the test server or production server is selected in `ts_configuration.xml`, again separately for debug and production builds.
 There are also two separate template copies in: